nickyoung-github/pydantic-bind/README.md

 - classes derived from pydantic's BaseModel
 - enums

-For any of these which are encountered, a definition will be added to a .h file, with relative path matching the module and [pybind11](https://pybind11.readthedocs.io/en/stable/index.html) code for binding objects added to a corresponding .cpp file.
+For any of these which are encountered, a definition will be added to a .h file, with re˚lative path matching the module and [pybind11](https://pybind11.readthedocs.io/en/stable/index.html) code for binding objects added to a corresponding .cpp file.